 Global Village English Centre offers a five-star Homestay Program for students who would like to live with a local host or family in order to practise English and learn about the Canadian way of life.

-For students who want to live like a local Canadian college and university student, we recommend that you consider finding a roommate and sharing a house, apartment or basement suite with them.
+For students who want to live like a local Canadian college and university student, we recommend that you consider finding a roommate and sharing a house, apartment or basement as accommodation suite with them.

 Personal safety when sharing accommodation with others is very important, which is why these closed, members-only Facebook groups are an excellent option for finding roommates.